TwistzTitan/elevator-manager/README.md

-# elevator-manager
+# *Delivery Elevetor*

- Simple project that emulates a elevator manager.
+## Simple Console application that emulates a elevator deliverying the orders between the floors.